QubesOS/qubes-core-admin/doc/qubes-devices.rst

 For detailed descriptions, refer to the `DeviceAssignment` documentation.
 In general we refer to potential assignment as assignment and real assignment as attachment.
-To check whether the device is currently attached, we check :py:meth:`qubes.devices.DeviceAssignment.attached`, while to check whether an (potential) assignment exists, we check :py:meth:`qubes.devices.DeviceAssignment.attach_automatically`.
+To check whether the device is currently attached, we check :py:meth:`qubes.device_protocol.DeviceAssignment.attached`, while to check whether an (potential) assignment exists, we check :py:meth:`qubes.device_protocol.DeviceAssignment.attach_automatically`.
 Potential and real connections may coexist at the same time, in which case both values will be true.